Last Updated on November 12, 2024 by Kittredge Cherry

 Top image credit:

 Kittredge Cherry with rainbow scarf.
-Photo by her brother, Craig Cherry.
+Photo by Craig Cherry.

-This article was originally published on Q Spirit on June 3, 2021 and most recently updated on Dec.
-2, 2023.
+This article was originally published on Q Spirit on June 3, 2021, was expanded with new material over time, and most recently updated on Nov.
+11, 2024.

 Copyright © Kittredge Cherry.
 All rights reserved.